Using Momento with Cloudflare Workers

 So we also on our console have a place where you can create API keys.

-And when you create an API key, you can provide you can provide a scope for the token.
+And when you create an API key, you can provide a scope for the token.

 So it gives you a lot more control over which users that are interacting with your cache have which level of permissions.